merenlab/merenlab.org/data/micr-obs-future/index.md

 As we started with all reference genome sequences in a single file but want to assess the quality of each in the next step, we need to separate `SAR11_June2024_bycontig.fa` into individual .fa files - one per reference genome.

-For that, we used the following script and run it in the same directory as we have the `SAR11_June2024_bycontig.fa` file.
+For that, we used the following script and ran it in the same directory as we have the `SAR11_June2024_bycontig.fa` file.
 ``` bash
 nano separateFasta.py
 ```